mmis1000/vue-dnd/docs/src/guide/drop-zone-limit.md

 ## Result

-As the result, you are now not allowed to drop ball into its own box.
+As the result, you are now not allowed to drop a ball into its own box.

 <example-wrapper
     title="example"